Strong Unique Continuation Property for Stochastic Parabolic Equations: Carleman estimate for stochastic parabolic equations

 \begin{remark} The weight function we use here is the one people used to establish the SUCP for deterministic parabolic equations.
-However, the proof of the Carleman estimate (Lemma \ref{pa-sucp-lm1} below) is not a trivial generalization of the deterministic one.
+However, the proof of the Carleman estimate (Lemma \ref{pa-sucp-lm1} below) is not a trivial generalization of the deterministic ones.
 In the stochastic setting, some extra terms involving the covariation processes of solutions would appear.
-One needs to handle these terms carefully. \end{remark} \begin{lemma} There exist $r_0=r_0((a^{jk})_{1\leq j,k\leq n})>0$, $s_1\in (0,1)$ and $\l_0>0$ such that for any $\e_0\in (0,r_0)$, there is a $C=C(\e_0)>0$ so that for all $\l\geq\l_0$ and
+One needs to handle these terms carefully. \end{remark}